elixir-crawly/crawly/documentation/experimental_ui.md

 ## Live demo

 Live demo is available as well.
-However it might be a bit unstable due to continues releases process.
+However it might be a bit unstable due to our continuous release process.
 Please give it a try and let us know what do you think

 [Live Demo](http://18.216.221.122/)

 ## Items browser

 One of the cool features of the CrawlyUI is items browser which allows comparing extracted data with a target website loaded in the IFRAME.
-However due to the fact that most of the big sites would block iframes, it will not work for you.
-Unless you install special browser extension to ignore X-Frame headers.
-For example [Chrome extension](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe)
+However, as sites may block iframes, a workaround browser extension may be used to ignore X-Frame headers.
+For example:
+[Chrome extension](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe)

 ## Gallery